Cwm Rhondda: Hymn text:

 Despite the history of the tune and its common English text, the usual tune-words pairing in Welsh is quite different.
 Arglwydd, arwain... is usually sung to the tune Capel y Ddôl and Cwm Rhondda is the setting for the hymn Wele'n Sefyll Rwng y Myrtwydd by Ann Griffiths:

 Other English hymn texts

 Some hymnals use this tune for the hymn "God of Grace and God of Glory" written by Harry Emerson Fosdick in 1930.

-Others for "Full salvation!
+Others use it for "Full salvation!
 Full salvation!
-Lo, the fountain opened wide" by Francis Bottome (1823–94).
+Lo, the fountain opened wide" by Francis Bottome (1823–1894).

 Legacy

-In 2007 dignitaries from Pontypridd Town Council unveiled a plaque at Capel Rhondda in Hopkinstown, Pontypridd, to celebrate the centenary of the hymn's composition.
-Minister Rev Phil Rickards said: "This is where the tune was first publicly performed."
+In 2007 a plaque was unveiled at Capel Rhondda in Hopkinstown, Pontypridd, to celebrate the centenary of the hymn's composition.
+At the ceremony the Reverend Phil Rickards recalled that Hopkinstown was the site of the song's first public performance.
 A service celebrating the centenary was also held at John Hughes' burial place, Salem Baptist Chapel in nearby Tonteg.